andrewzheng210/Bank_Personal_Loan_Recommendation_Prediction_and_Model_Deployment_on_AWS/readme.md

 ## Goal:
-1. Come up with recommendations for the product team and the marketing team to find customers who are more likely to accept personal loans
+1. Analyzed and visualized the imbalanced data to describe customers who were more likely to accept personal loans
-2. Build a model to predict if a customer accepte personal loan or not
+2. Developed logistic regression and random forest models to identify customers with a high model AUC score of 0.96
 3. Use Amazon SageMaker model endpoint, Amazon API Gateway and AWS Lambda to deploy the model for end-users